 - 1 cup pot barley or hulled barley

 - salt + pepper to taste

 Stove Top Instructions

 - Melt the butter, if using, in a medium pot.
-Then add the shallots, garlic, and sliced mushrooms and sprinkle with salt and pepper.
-Sauté until reduced, approx. 5-6 minutes.
+Then add the shallots, garlic, and sliced mushrooms.
+Sauté until reduced, approx. 5-6 minutes, and then sprinkle with salt and pepper.

 - Add the broth and barley, and bring to a boil with the lid on your pot, but slightly askew.
 Cook over medium/high heat until the barley is tender, approx. 40-45 minutes, stirring occasionally.